Short DNA Trace Read Lengths

 Solutions for short trace reads

 - Check the concentration of the template DNA by gel electrophoresis.
-Do not rely on spectrophotometer readings alone as spec reading are often inaccurate, particular with plasmid templates.
+Do not rely on spectrophotometer readings alone as spec readings are often inaccurate, particular with plasmid templates.

-- Reduce the reaction scale rather than using a higher bigdye dilution.
+- Reduce the reaction scale rather than using a higher BigDye dilution.
 It is better to reduce the reaction volume rather than use very high dilution factors of the BigDye chemistry.
-For example, a 1:16 dilution of the BigDye (0.5 µl total ) can be achieve with modest dilution (1:4) by performing the reaction in a total volume of 5µl.
+For example, a 1:16 dilution of the BigDye (0.5 µl total ) can be achieved with modest dilution (1:4) by performing the reaction in a total volume of 5 µl.

 - Check to see if an unsequencable region has been reached.
-If an unsequencable or “hard stop” region is the cause then it may be possible to sequence though it by PCR amplifying the region using 7-deaza-deoxy guanosine triphosphate (7-deaza-dGTP), then sequencing the PCR product directly.
-The 7-deaza-dGTP analog disrupts the hoogsteen base pairing between successive guanosine bases and allow the sequencing DNA polymerase through the high G+C region.
+If an unsequencable or “hard stop” region is the cause, then it may be possible to sequence through it by PCR amplifying the region using 7-deaza-deoxy guanosine triphosphate (7-deaza-dGTP), then sequencing the PCR product directly.
+The 7-deaza-dGTP analog disrupts the Hoogsteen base pairing between successive purine bases and allows the sequencing DNA polymerase through the high G+C region.

 - Check that the oligonucleotide primer concentration is correct.
 Do not rely on old primer stocks, especially those made up by your lab colleagues!